A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Background

 \paragraph{Enhanced Privacy and Security} By keeping data on local devices and only sharing model updates, this decentralized approach ensures that sensitive information remains under the control of individual clients, thereby enhancing data privacy \cite{flsurvey, saha2024multifaceted}.
 Moreover, FL frameworks often incorporate encryption and differential privacy techniques to further safeguard data during the aggregation process \cite{el2022differential}.

 \paragraph{Reduced Latency} Local processing can lead to faster model training, which is specially useful in applications where timely responses are critical \cite{li2020federated}.
-This reduction in latency is particularly advantageous in edge computing scenarios, where data processing occurs closer to the source, minimizing delays associated with data transmission to a centralized server.
+This reduction in latency is particularly beneficial in edge computing scenarios, where data processing occurs closer to the source, minimizing delays associated with data transmission to a centralized server.

-\paragraph{Flexible Scalability} FL's distributed framework enables efficient utilization of the limited computational resources available across numerous devices spread across various geographical locations \cite{zhang2022federated}.
-With the growing capabilities of edge devices and the increasing volume of individual data, centralizing all data to a single server can result in under-utilization of edge computing power.
+\paragraph{Flexible Scalability} With the growing capabilities of edge devices and the increasing volume of individual data, centralizing all data to a single server can result in under-utilization of edge computing power.
+FL's distributed framework enables efficient utilization of the computational resources available across numerous devices spread across various geographical locations \cite{zhang2022federated}.
 This approach, therefore, overcomes scalability challenges by parallelizing the computation across multiple devices.

 \paragraph{Regulatory Compliance} FL aligns well with data protection regulations by ensuring that sensitive data does not leave its original location.
-This compliance with regulatory frameworks such as GDPR (General Data Protection Regulation) \cite{gdpr2016general} in Europe and HIPAA (Health Insurance Portability and Accountability Act) \cite{act1996health} in the United States is important for organizations handling sensitive data.
-By maintaining data locality and minimizing data transfers, FL facilitates compliance with these regulations.
+This compliance with regulatory frameworks such as the General Data Protection Regulation (GDPR) \cite{gdpr} in Europe and HIPAA (Health Insurance Portability and Accountability Act) \cite{act1996health} in the United States is important for organizations handling sensitive data.